How to Find an Acoustic Guitar Saddle Replacement

 Height

-Saddles will come in a variety of maximum heights, anywhere from 8 mm to 13 mm.
-Measure your current saddle’s height before purchasing.
+Saddles will come in a variety of maximum heights, typically anywhere from 8 mm to 13 mm.
+Measure your current saddle’s height before purchasing a replacement.

 Bass/Treble Edge Height Difference